Violence Overshadows Upcoming French Elections

 (SOUNDBITE OF TRAFFIC)

 BEARDSLEY: After last fall's violence, Interior Minister Nicolas Sarkozy, who is now hoping to become the next French president, promised to bolster security in places like Saint-Denis.
 Today, police are visible everywhere on bicycles, in patrol cars and on foot.

 BEARDSLEY: Shopkeeper Sofia Toitee(ph) stands in front of her clothing store talking to a customer.
 Toitee says last year rioters broke her windows.

-Ms. SOFIA TOITEE (Shopkeeper, Saint-Denis): (Through translator) It's better now for sure, but for how long I don't know.
+SOFIA TOITEE: (Through translator) It's better now for sure, but for how long I don't know.
 Fundamentally, nothing has changed.
 There's insecurity in Saint-Denis, and that hurts businesses because people don't come out shopping anymore.

-Mr. NICOLAS SARKOZY (Minister of the Interior, France): (Through translator) In the face of more frequent and more violent crime in Saint-Denis, I don't understand why the number of people incarcerated is down.
+NICOLAS SARKOZY: (Through translator) In the face of more frequent and more violent crime in Saint-Denis, I don't understand why the number of people incarcerated is down.
 How do you want the police to do their job if there are 15 percent fewer delinquents being sent to prison?